← COVID-19 Home

 Community Money Advice

-The coronavirus outbreak is primarily a health issue, but as this newsletter shows, it has a ripple effect across every part of our lives.
+The coronavirus outbreak is primarily a health issue, but it has a ripple effect across every part of our lives.
 Perhaps the biggest long-term challenge will be to people’s jobs and finances.
 Some of us continue to go to work, others are able to work from home and others will benefit from the government grants and loans designed to keep people out of poverty.
 There will be people who fall between the cracks though, such as directors of small businesses and those who have recently become unemployed.

 If you’re struggling financially, Love's Farm Community Money Advice can help.
 It was set up by Love’s Farm Church to offer a free debt advice service to communities in and around St Neots, and Love's Farm in particular.
 The small team of trained volunteers offer friendly, expert advice and support to anyone struggling with unmanageable debt, whatever the cause.
 They can work with you, negotiating with creditors if appropriate, to find an affordable solution to your debt issues, and support you through the whole process.
 They'll also do their best to work with you to draw up a household budget so that going forward you feel more in control of your money.
 The service is impartial, confidential, and completely free.
 Please email firstname.lastname@example.org or call 01480 260234.